Unus the Untouchable: Powers and abilities

 Unus the Untouchable is a mutant who possesses the power to generate a field of invisible psionic energy around his body.
 The field acts to deflect objects and even energy beams, and can withstand great concussive force.
 Normally, Unus can control the force field at will and certain types of radiant energy, such as sunlight, can pass through the field, as do air and sound waves (at least within certain unknown limits).
-Unus has deflected beams of energy, objects of high mass, objects traveling at high speed and telepathy, including that of Charles Xavier.
-Unus was at one point vulnerable to Beast's ray gun that augmented his force field power beyond his control.
+Unus has deflected beams of energy, objects of high mass, objects traveling at high speed, and telepathy, including that of Charles Xavier.